music-encoding/sibmei/README.md

 These are the instructions for installing the development dependencies and developing the plugin.

+> [!IMPORTANT]
-**Note that as of 2023, the dependencies are very fragile since some of the packages are outdated.
-This makes installation a bit of a pain.**
+> Note that as of 2023, the dependencies are very fragile since some of the packages are outdated.
+This makes installation a bit of a pain.

 There are two ways around the painful dependency installation: The first is to try and struggle with npm and all the dependencies to see if you can get them to work.
 I couldn't, but maybe you can.